AndrewPlayer3/Multi-Layer-Neural-Network/README.md

 # Multi-Layer-Neural-Network
-Simple Multi-Layer Neural Network for recognizing digits from the MNIST data set that I made while learning about machine learning.
+Simple built-from-scratch multi-layer neural network, with a training setup built for recognizing digits from the MNIST data set included.